 I can’t always tell if Natalie's instructions are for the floor group or the treadmill one, so I basically spend the whole time looking at what the woman next to me is doing.
 She seems like a seasoned Barry’s vet.
 I can tell by the fact that she’s wearing a Barry’s sports bra.
 And she's got some serious muscle definition.

-But the thing I enjoy most about this class is that, unlike in other boutique fitness classes I’ve taken, no one is looking at me.
+The thing I enjoy most about this class is that, unlike in other boutique fitness classes I’ve taken, no one is looking at me.
 The sports bra woman next to me hasn’t even noticed that I’ve been watching her treadmill speed nonstop.

 She’s focused on herself.
 Everyone’s focused on themselves.
 I realize the class embodies the spirit of New Yorkers walking down the street: They don’t look at you or judge you because they simply don’t care.
 They just want you to stay out of their way.

 Then we go to the floor, and I think I’m done with the treadmill.
 Wow, that wasn’t so bad, I realize.

 When the weights portion is over, I am so relieved to be done with the class.
 I made it!
 I lived to tell the tale!

-To my relief, the rest of the class is pretty much a replica of the first half.
-I can’t believe I’m saying this, but it really isn’t that bad.
+Here's my review: It really wasn't that bad!
 What's even more amazing is that it goes pretty quickly, actually.
-Believe me: it is tough.
+Believe me: It is tough.
 I will find out just how sore I am for the following week, but it is an all-around amazing full-body workout.

 It’s a fancy place: fancy equipment, fancy smoothies, fancy showers, even fancy soap (shoutout to Malin + Goetz).
 So, it’s no wonder the people there have a fancy attitude.
 But no one cared what I was doing except the trainer, which is how I like it.
-People are there to get in, get their asses into shape, and get out.
+People are there to get in, get themselves into shape, and get out.